GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/05/index.md

 `Total Blocking Time: Unavailable` it means that DevTools did not get the information it needs from Chrome's internal profiling data.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/Lu1vDJIZYiW8AFYtLrjQ.jpg", alt="Total Blocking Time information in the footer of a Performance panel recording.", width="800", height="561" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/Lu1vDJIZYiW8AFYtLrjQ.jpg", alt="Total Blocking Time information in the footer of a Performance panel recording.", width="800", height="561" %}

 Chromium Bug: [#1054381][10]